Victor D. Rosenthal, Founder and Chief Scientific Officer. USA

 Director, Department of Infectious Diseases, Zhongshan Hospital of Fudan University.
 Director, Department of Nosocomial Infection Control, Zhongshan Hospital of Fudan University.
 Director, Laboratory of Clinical Microbiology, Zhongshan Hospital of Fudan University.
 President, Nosocomial Infection Control Committee of China Prevent Medicine Association.
 Professor, Department of Pulmonary Medicine, Zhongshan Hospital of Fudan University.
 Board Member of the Infection Control Society of China.
 Shanghai, China.
 Asia.

 Zhilin Jin, PhD.
-Senior Bio-Statistician of INICC.
+Principal Biostatistician of INICC.
 U.S.A.

 Dr. Zhilin Jin received his PhD degree in Biostatistics from the University of Miami and his master degree in Applied Statistics from Johns Hopkins University.
 He is one of the leading experts in the field of biostatistics and bioinformatics, and has achieved a consistent and notable record of success and influence in these areas of study.
 He is especially well-known for developing machine learning methods and conducting statistical analysis.
 Dr. Jin has spent years investigating issues related to healthcare-associated infections and cancer genomics data and is regarded as an authority in the field.
 The field has recognized Dr. Jin’s authority by inviting him to review and evaluate the work of his peers no fewer than 90 times.
 Among the journals that have sought out Mr. Jin’s expertise and insight are the Journal of Pediatric Rehabilitation Medicine, Machine Learning with Applications, Clinical Cancer Informatics and Computational Biology and Bioinformatics.
 In addition to directly advancing healthcare-associated infections and cancer genomics data research through his original research and peer review service, Dr. Jin has actively engaged his peers in the field of biostatistics by authoring and co-authoring over 10 peer-reviewed articles that have been published in international journals such as International Journal of Infectious Diseases, American Journal of Infection Control, Journal of Critical Care, and Bioinformatics.
 The names of some of published papers include “The impact of COVID-19 on health care–associated infections in intensive care units in low- and middle-income countries: International Nosocomial Infection Control Consortium (INICC) findings”, “The impact of healthcare-associated infections on mortality in ICU: A prospective study in Asia, Africa, Eastern Europe, Latin America, and the Middle East ”, and “Multinational Prospective Cohort Study of Mortality Risk Factors in 198 ICUs of 12 Latin American Countries over 24 Years: The Effects of Healthcare-Associated Infections”.
 Moreover, Mr. Jin’s work has attracted a wide audience and has been cited by researchers both in the United States and abroad.”